 We currently have in effect a stock repurchase program.
 This program represents one of our principal efforts to return value to our shareholders.
-No shares were repurchased in the first three months of fiscal years 2014 and 2013.
+No shares were repurchased in the first six months of fiscal years 2014 and 2013.

-In addition to the stock repurchase program, shares valued at \$182,000 were withheld in connection with the vesting of restricted stock to cover statutory tax withholding obligations in the first three months of fiscal year 2013.
-There were no shares withheld in the first three months of fiscal year 2014.
+In addition to the stock repurchase program, shares valued at \$269,000 were withheld in connection with the vesting of restricted stock to cover statutory tax withholding obligations in the first six months of fiscal year 2013.
+There were no withholdings in the first six months of fiscal year 2014.

-In addition to using our cash, we incurred debt of \$347 million (net of original issue discount of \$3 million) in term loans during the first quarter of fiscal year 2013 to complete the Gennum acquisition.
-Repayments of long term debt during the first three months of fiscal 2014 totaled \$5.6 million.
+In addition to using our cash, we incurred debt of \$347.0 million (net of original issue discount of \$3.0 million) in term loans during the first six months of 2013 to complete the Gennum acquisition.
+Repayments of long term debt during the first six months of fiscal year 2014 totaled \$359.1 million which includes \$26.0 million early prepayment made for the New Credit Agreement on June 3, 2013.
 In accordance with the Prior Credit Agreement, we entered into an interest rate cap agreement protecting at least 50% of the variable interest rate exposure on the term loans and made an upfront payment of \$1.1 million in June 2012.

-On May 2, 2013, we entered into a New Credit Agreement with the Lenders and HSBC Bank USA, National Association, as administrative agent and as swing line lenders and letter of credit issuer.
-Pursuant to the New Credit Agreement, the Lenders provided Semtech with senior secured first lien credit facilities in an aggregate principal amount of \$400 million, consisting of term loans in aggregate principal amount of \$150 million and revolving commitments in an aggregate principal amount of \$250 million.
-We have incurred loan fees of \$3.5 million for the New Credit Agreement, of which \$0.6 million has been incurred and recorded as of April 28, 2013.
-The loan fee will be amortized to interest expense over the five-year loan term commencing in the second quarter of fiscal year 2014.
+On May 2, 2013, we entered into a New Credit Agreement with the Lenders and HSBC Bank USA, National Association, as administrative agent and as swing line lender and letter of credit issuer.
+Pursuant to the New Credit Agreement, the Lenders provided Semtech with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in aggregate principal amount of \$150.0 million and revolving commitments in an aggregate principal amount of \$250.0 million.
+We have incurred loan fees of \$2.0 million for the New Credit Agreement which will be amortized to interest expense over the five-year loan term commencing in the second quarter of fiscal year 2014.